jsa-research/limbus-buildgen/README.md

 ##### Further into the future
 * Cross compilation to Windows
+* Modify makefile to find compilers and use whichever is available.

 ## Copy
 limbus-buildgen - A "build anywhere" C/C++ makefile/project generator.